MaximilianAzendorf/wassign/doc/src/Concept.md

 ### The problem

-When we want to compute a scheduling, we want to assign each of the choices one of the slots available.
-Given a scheduling $\Sched$, $\Sched(c)=s$ means that the choice $c$ was assigned to the slot $s$.
+When we want to compute a scheduling, we want to assign each choice either one of the slots available or leave it unscheduled if it is optional.
+Given a scheduling $\Sched$, $\Sched(c)=s$ means that the choice $c$ was assigned to the slot $s$, while $\Sched(c)=\bot$ means that it is omitted entirely.
 We also define $\InvSched(s)=\left\{w\mid \Sched(w)=s\right\}$ as the inverse scheduling (the set of all choices that are scheduled to be in slot $s$).

 This scheduling $\Sched$ has to adhere to some rules because we want to also calculate an assignment based on the scheduling:

- 1. The sum of the minima and maxima of all choices in a slot have to allow for the number of choosers, so
+ 1. For every slot, the sum of the minima and maxima of the choices scheduled into that slot have to allow for the number of choosers, so
  $$\sum_{w\in\InvSched(s)}\min(w) \,\leq \,|\Choosers|\, \leq \sum_{w\in\InvSched(s)}\max(w)$$
  has to hold for each slot $s$, because else it would be impossible to assign every chooser to a choice in a slot where this constraint is violated.

- 1. Additional constraints that are present in the input have to be satisfied.
+ 2. Additional scheduling constraints from the input have to be satisfied.

- 2. Ideally, we also want to get schedulings that allow for a better assignment solution.
+ 3. Ideally, we also want to get schedulings that allow for a better assignment solution.
 We use [critical set analysis](#critical-set-analysis) as a heuristic for this.

 Because of the first requirement (sum of minima and maxima), this problem is NP-hard ([proof](#proof-sched-np-hard)).